 For the dressing

-- Peanut butter - I used a smooth creamy variety
+- Peanut butter - I used a smooth creamy variety.
+I don't recommend natural peanut butter for this recipe.

 - Soy sauce, lime juice, honey - this trio makes up the wonderful savory-tangy-sweet flavor combination that is amazing with peanut butter!